alexj/gridminders/README.md

 3. Not Important & Urgent
 4. Not Important & Not Urgent

+Click the checkmark next to a task to mark it complete.
+Double-click a task to open it directly in the Reminders app.

 ## Building

 The project is a Swift Package.
 Open the directory in Xcode (12 or later) or build from the command line: